srajangarg/srajangarg.github.io/_posts/2016-6-12-Piranha-Polynomials.md

 I stuck with the syntax of `it->first` and `it->second` for the unified iterators.
 Which means `operator*` needed to return a `std::pair<uint, integer_class>`.
 So, for SymEngine polynomials all I needed to do was return iterators to the internal dictionary and that was it.
 Not going into too much technicality, for Flint and Piranha I used custom iterators which had `operator++` defined on them and returned a pair whenever `it->` or `*it` was called on them.
 They basically iterated over the degree and returned only for non-zero coefficients for both the libraries.
 The actual implementation of the iterator scheme can be seen in [#985](https://github.com/symengine/symengine/pull/985).

-Initially I was happy with this approach as I was able to write (unifying the three) :
+Initially I was happy with this approach and was able to write (unifying the three) :

 ```
 string print(const UIntPolyBase& p)